Existential risk from artificial intelligence: AI alignment

+Assuming some AIs get the technical ability to cause global catastrophes, there is the question of whether some of them would choose to do so.
 The alignment problem is the research problem of how to reliably assign objectives, preferences or ethical principles to AIs.

 Instrumental convergence

 An "instrumental" goal is a sub-goal that helps to achieve an agent's ultimate goal.
 "Instrumental convergence" refers to the fact that some sub-goals are useful for achieving virtually any ultimate goal, such as acquiring resources or self-preservation.
 Bostrom argues that if an advanced AI's instrumental goals conflict with humanity's goals, the AI might harm humanity in order to acquire more resources or prevent itself from being shut down, but only as a way to achieve its ultimate goal.
 Russell argues that a sufficiently advanced machine "will have self-preservation even if you don't program it in... if you say, 'Fetch the coffee', it can't fetch the coffee if it's dead.
 So if you give it any goal whatsoever, it has a reason to preserve its own existence to achieve that goal."